theblacktechie/WNBA-2026-Draft/README.md

 ## The Tooltip: Player-Specific Developers

 Every player's tooltip is unique.
-The staff block at the top is built from documented research into each program's coaching roles and player relationships — no two players from the same program necessarily get the same developer.
+The staff block is built from documented research into each program's coaching roles and player relationships.
+No two players from the same program necessarily have the same developer — not even two players at the same position.

 **Coach block (school color):**